-In conjunction with our Autoshop program, we are now accepting vehicle donations of any make or model.
-These donations will ensure that our students will have a steady variety of vehicles to gain valuable experience servicing and maintaining.
+The EVS Autoshop program is now accepting vehicle donations of any make or model.
+These donations will ensure that our students have access to a variety of vehicles as they gain valuable experience in automobile service and maintenance.
 All donations are tax deductible, and Essex Valley School is a 501 C3 nonprofit organization.
-On behalf of the EVS Staff we would like to thank everyone in advance for their generosity.
+On behalf of the EVS Staff, we would like to thank everyone in advance for their generosity.

 Essex Valley School will be graduating 19 students on June 21, 2017.
 At 7:00pm sharp, families, friends and staff will gather in the transformed gymnasium to celebrate the graduating class of 2017.
 Refreshments will be supplied by the Culinary Arts program for all to enjoy.
 EVS staff are proud of our students and wish them every success in their future endeavors!
 We hope that they will keep in touch with us to share their stories of success!